You’re ready to move Mom into assisted living, but how do you make her space feel less like a dormitory and more like her home?

 - Give her a candy dish filled with her favorite chocolates

 One of the joys of home is being able to entertain.
-Help set up her room to be inviting not only to her, but to her friends.
+Help set up her room so it’s not only inviting to her, but to her friends.

 Please, Please, Mr. Postman